-The newest version of DnD, 5e is a throwback to the best parts of Advanced DnD (2nd Edition) as well as 3rd Edition.
-It also includes many of the best parts of 4e, but with simplified, streamlined mechanics that are easy for new players, while still feeling familiar to veterans of the game.
+The current version of Dungeons and Dragons 5th Edition is a throwback to the best parts of Advanced DnD (2nd Edition) as well as 3rd Edition.
+It also includes many of the best parts of 4th Edition, but with simplified, streamlined mechanics.
+This makes DnD 5e easy to learn for new players, while still feeling familiar to veterans of the game.
 It is enjoyable for players of all experience levels.

-Alphabetized list of abbreviations used to indicate source material throughout my other articles.
+Alphabetized list of abbreviations used to indicate source material throughout our other articles.

-New to DnD 5e?
+New to 5th Edition?
 Having trouble with the rules?
-I’m here to help.
-In this article series, I’ll provide a full walkthrough of the rules in simple, approachable terms, as well as general advice and insight on how to get started with the game.
+We’re here to help.
+In this article series, we provide a full walkthrough of the rules in simple, approachable terms, as well as general advice and insight on how to get started with the game.

-Support for Dungeon Masters hoping to improve their games, including detailed analysis on complex, mechanical aspects of the game.
+Support for DMs hoping to improve their games.
+Includes detailed analysis on complex, mechanical aspects of the game.

 An article on how to write for DMsGuild and links to our own DMsGuild content.
 Useful if you are looking to get into publishing homebrew content.